mnater/Hyphenopoly/docs/Global-Hyphenopoly-Object.md

 ## Optional Fields
 ### paths
-By default Hyphenopoly looks in `../Hyphenopoly/patterns/` for .hpb-files and in `../Hyphenopoly/` for other resources.
+By default Hyphenopoly looks in `../Hyphenopoly/patterns/` for .wasm-files and in `../Hyphenopoly/` for other resources.

 These paths can be reconfigured:
 The `paths` field must be an object with two key-value-pairs: